Main Page | Modules | Alphabetical List | Data Structures | File List | Data Fields | Globals | Related Pages

 Functions

-fsm_varfsm_var_add (const char *funit_name, expression *in_state, expression *out_state, char *name, bool exclude)
+fsm_varfsm_var_add (const char *funit_name, int line, expression *in_state, expression *out_state, char *name, bool exclude)

 Allocates, initializes and adds FSM variable to global list.